 What Are Blackouts?

 The latter happens because your body is so incapacitated that your brain actually can’t make any new memories.
-So it’s not that you’ve made them and forgot; you never made them in the first place.
+So it’s not that you’ve made them and forgotten; you never made them in the first place.

 What to Do When Someone Has Alcohol Poisoning